jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 <u>Implementation</u>

-- **Vader Model Selection:** We used the C.J.
+- **Vader Model Selection**: We used the C.J.
 Hutto’s version of Vader model and retrieved polarity score from the model’s output.
 This version included customised negation words, idioms, and degree adverbs to modify or scale the original Vader score (Hutto, C.J. & Gilbert, E.E, 2014).
 It assigns a score between 0 and 1 to “negative”, “neutral”, and “positive” respectively for each target text.
 A compound score is then computed based on these 3 subscores, with a range of -1 to 1.
 A more negative score indicates a more intense negative sentiment.

 ```python
 analyzer = SentimentIntensityAnalyzer() # C.J.
 Hutto's Implementation can be found in Vadar_Labelling.ipynb